It is not unusual to have debt at the time of retirement in present times. Or it may not remain so in the near future.

 - If a home loan continues, calculate tax benefits afresh, if you are still in the tax bracket.
 The outstanding amount in a home loan towards the fag end is largely the principal amount.
 The exemption under 80C for payment of principal is Rs.
 1.5 lakhs, and not Rs.
 2 lakhs as one gets for interest payment.

 - Accept extension of service granted post-retirement, alternate employment, freelancing or consulting, or use a hobby or passion to generate money to create a funds inflow.
 You don’t have to fall back on retirement funds immediately.

-Check Goalgetters for ebooks on personal finance for a quick read on the go.
+Check Ebooks on personal finance for a quick read on the go.